mmiele/EssentialJava/README.md

 # EssentialJava

 <h3>Essential Java Examples</h3>
-The examples in this project are related to the Java essentials tutorial that you can find at this location:
+The examples in this project apply to the concepts explained in the
 <a href="http://docs.oracle.com/javase/tutorial/essential/" target="_blank">Trail: Essential Classes</a>.
 <ol>
 	<li>The exception examples demonstrates the exception mechanism and how it is used to handle errors and